 God says in Galatians 3:13 that His Son became a curse for you by taking the law's curse (the law that condemns your sin) upon Himself for you; in your place.
 In this exchange, Jesus got your curse; Jesus got your sin.
 But what did Jesus give you in this exchange?
 Galatians 2:20 tells us: He loved you and gave himself for you!
-You got Jesus in His purity.
+You got Jesus' purity.
 You got His holiness.
 You got His righteousness.
 You got His standing without any sin and without any curse.
 So Jesus got your sin.
 You got His innocence.
-That's the wonderful exchange and this is what true faith lives out.
-Faith lives out, not only accepting, not only trusting, but walking/living in such a way that you're dead to sin -- you've been crucified to it; that old person don't live here anymore -- and now Christ lives in you.
 Faith lives out a different "I," a different life!